vatpac-technology/sops/docs/aerodromes/classc/Sydney.md

 ⠀

-> When weather conditions are very poor (such as during thunderstorms), the use of independent approaches and departures are prohibited and the ATIS OPR INFO shall include `PARL RWY OPS IN PROGRESS`.
+> When thunderstorms or heavy rain constitute visibility of 500m or less, the use of independent approaches and departures are prohibited and the ATIS OPR INFO shall include `PARL RWY OPS IN PROGRESS`.
 >
 > !!!
 Note
-    This means that Sydney ADC cannot depart two aircraft simultaneously on parallel runways.
+    This means that Sydney ADC cannot depart two aircraft simultaneously on parallel runways and must ensure at least 3nm seperate between parallel departures.

 ⠀